skoranne/ProgrammingTheBlackwellGPU/doc/ProgrammingTheBlackwell.md

 Advanced networking: Integrates advanced networking capabilities for high-speed communication.
 Context within Hot Chips: The talk occurred during the "Machine Learning 2" session on the final day of the conference, Tuesday, August 26, 2025.

+# Using NVIDIA Sync to Setup the DGX Dashboard
+Using the provided App we get the connection to our DGX

 ## Using ISO standardized programming languages
 ## Sandeep Koranne (C) 2025.
 All rights reserved.